funsecurity/apk_binder_script/README.md

 About apk_binder_script
 -----------------------
 en:
-apk_binder_script allows us to unify two apk's in one.
+apk_binder_script allows us to unify two apk's in one or add a service apk smali code to the target.
 This copy smali code, active and manifest.
 Implements a receiver acting loader loading the class specified as a parameter (a service).
 The original application is normally run in parallel, the service is invoked by the loader based on two events: